-Similarly, NASA has their own set of stringent standards which would generally narrow down the eight thousand eligible applicants to around six astronauts.
+Similarly, NASA has its own set of stringent standards which would generally narrow down the eight thousand eligible applicants to around six astronauts.

-After becoming an astronaut, to survive in space, two years of training and evaluation would begin.
+After you choose a career as an astronaut, to survive in space, two years of training and evaluation would begin.
 You need to become SCUBA qualified and must complete military water survival.

-If you go this route, ask your guide about the engineering stream that would best suit your needs in your career counselling session.
-Moreover, there are career counselling platforms to guide you specifically for a military career.
+If you go this route, ask your guide about the engineering stream that would best suit your needs in your career counseling session.
+Moreover, there are career counseling platforms to guide you specifically for a military career.